radiodee1/awesome-chatbot/README.md

 8/5/2019 - I have added a 'transformer' model which I train from the 'persona' sentence corpus.
 It is located in the 'transformer' folder.
 The model is trained from scratch so there is no *transfer-learning* going on.
-The model works for a laptop.
+The model works on a laptop.
 Now I should try to see if I can port the code over to the Raspberry Pi.
-I do believe that the memory footprint of the model is small enough for the Raspberry Pi but there are some libraries that the model requires that need to be ported to the Pi and at this writing I don't know if that is possible.
+I do believe, at this writing, that the memory footprint of the model is small enough for the Raspberry Pi but there are some libraries that the model requires that need to be ported to the Pi and at this writing I don't know if that is possible.